• Skip to primary navigation

 What type of oil is best for this moist and tender banana cake?

 Many different oils will work in this cake to keep it tender and moist.
-One of the main differences in oils is the flavour it adds to the cake.
-I like to use extra virgin olive oil as it is on the healthier side when it comes to oils, and it adds a rich flavour to baked goods.
+One of the main differences in oils is the flavor it adds to the cake.
+I like to use extra virgin olive oil as it is on the healthier side when it comes to oils, and it adds a rich flavor to baked goods.

 Why did my cake sink in the middle?